setvir/sorantoki-resources/README.md

 ---

 ### **Current status**
+> Sorantoki is currently a personal research project of Lionel Coombes.
+> No legal entity exists yet; all assets are held in trust for the community.
+> Governance procedures are published for transparency only and create no legally binding obligations until an NPC (or equivalent) is formed.
 * Early public release
 * Core grammar and lexicon established
 * Bootstrap governance phase active (see [governance](https://github.com/setvir/sorantoki/tree/main/governance) for details.)